kubeedge/kubeedge/docs/proposals/mapper-support-devicedata-writing.md

 ```

+In the architecture diagram, we show a sample configuration file of a device instance after adding the deviceMethod field.
+Here we define a `setValue` device method,
+which can be used to control and assign values to the device properties like temperature, name2.

 ### Mapper Device Writing Interface

 According to the architecture diagram, in the yaml file of the device instance, the user only needs to define the method framework
-owned by the device, such as the name of the method and the parameterName that need to be input.
-There is no need to implement
+owned by the device, such as the name of the method and the parameterNames that controlled by device method.
+Subsequently, the user needs to implement the corresponding
-specific code here.
-The specific functions of this part are implemented in mapper data plane.
-At the same time, mapper needs
-to expose the corresponding **api port** according to the user-defined method, and can send device data writing commands through
-the corresponding api port.
-The specific process is as follows:

-1.Define the device method parameters in the CRD file of the device instance, then submit the CRD file to the KubeEdge cluster.

-2.After receiving the device information, mapper can identify the method parameter in the device information and exposes the port,
-starting monitoring the device write command of the corresponding port.

-3.When users need to write to the device, users can access the ports exposed by the edge mapper through EdgeMesh
-or other components in the cloud, or directly access the corresponding ports on the edge nodes and send control commands.

-4.Users can implement the function of writing data in the device driver by themselves.
-The device driver template in mapper-framework is as follows:
+device method in the mapper's device driver part according to the definition in the CRD.
+Most of these methods write values to certain registers of the device, thereby completing write control of the device.

 ```go